-The other aspect of this alternative is the proposed reduction in minimum lot area for resource lands, which has the potential to create approximately 8,200 new parcels.
+Proposed reduction in minimum parcel area for resource lands has the potential to create 8,024 parcels.
 This could affect the scenic rural views in these areas by replacing natural landscapes with development.
 This amount of new development would create a need for expanded infrastructure in all areas of the county.
-As shown in Figure 1-2b, the parcels that could potentially be affected by this change are spread all over the county.
+As shown in Figure 1-2, the parcels that could potentially be affected by this change are spread all over the county.
 A portion of the potential development would occur where at least some infrastructure currently exists; however, a majority of the potential new development would require new roads, longer commutes, and ultimately the use of more transportation fuels and other natural resources.
 Full development under this alternative, along with construction of infrastructure and production of natural resources, would not happen quickly, but incrementally over the planning period.
 In addition, individual projects would be required to undergo additional environmental analysis under SEPA.
-Alternative 2 would not likely have significant impacts on energy use and natural resource production.